Comet C/2021 O3 (PanSTARRS) Might Be Visible In 2022

 At the moment of its discovery, the comet had a visual magnitude of 20 and was located in the constellation Pegasus.
 This space object is moving on a highly elongated elliptical orbit and most likely belongs to the long-period comets.
-For now, C/2021 O3 is a small (about several arc seconds) object that lacks a tail.

 Is the comet C/2021 O3 (PanSTARRS) visible?

 Even with the help of telescopes, the comet is hardly observable yet.
 However, if it survives perihelion, the PanSTARRS comet might become a binocular target.
 C/2021 O3 will reach perihelion on April 21, 2022, lying at the distance of 0.29 AU from the Sun — as close as Mercury.
 At about the same time, C/2021 O3 will have its maximum visual magnitude of about 7.4.
 On May 8, 2022, the comet will make the nearest approach to the Earth at 0.6 AU, and its visual magnitude will lower to 10.